 Can’t Find Bed Bugs but Have Bites

-If for some time, in your living space, you have been thinking that you have bed bugs, there is a reason that is happening.
-You can’t find bed bugs but have bites, and this has gone on for quite a long time without you knowing for sure what is going on.
-However, you should know that thinking that you have bed bugs does not mean you do.
+If for some time, in your living space, you’ve been thinking that you have bed bugs, there’s a reason why.
+You can’t find bed bugs but have bites, and this has gone on for quite some time without you knowing for sure what’s going on.
+However, you should know that thinking you have an infestation doesn’t mean you do.
 If you can’t find bed bugs but have bites, a lot of other things may be responsible for that.